Vnovnick/jourbooks/README.md

   - (2/20) Finish styling and create function to dynamically add more shelves in order to avoid horizontal scroll
 - (2/21) Add page number and shelf type to journal forms along with fields in the db
 - (2/21) Add all Journal Entries endpoint and view for all entries in the profile page
+- (2/27) Add nested routes for profile tabs and add invalidation to post edits and deletions from the `/profile/posts` route